arthur-lee-st/NYC-Taxi-Analysis-2022/README.md

 # NYC-Taxi-Analysis-2022

 This is my first personal project using Apache Spark.
-I've initially created the notebook analysis using DataBricks.
-Once that's completed, I ran it locally, followed by uploading it to Kaggle.

 Third-party libraries used:
 1. Numpy - https://github.com/numpy/numpy